Automation and AI Technology in Surface Mining With a Brief Introduction to Open-Pit Operations in the Pilbara

 Production drilling \circled{4} commences once an area for open-pit mining is selected.
 Using the mine plan developed, areas are tagged, then blastholes are drilled following some pattern by drill-rigs.
+Material type logging is performed to assess the proportion of minerals and hardness (or friability) of the material in production blastholes.
+This assessment provides geometallurgical guidance for blasting and mineral processing in subsequent steps.
 Importantly, geochemical analysis (assaying) is performed on certain blasthole samples to build knowledge and confidence, since the local geology may deviate from the coarse predictions informed by the resource model.
-It should be emphasized that the knowledge gained about the orebody from new data may be used to update the geological structure \cite{leung2020mos,leung2021bayesian} (for example, mineralization boundaries) and the uncertainty information provided by a probabilistic model can influence decisions (for example, modify the blast procedure/hole spacing in the current/next bench).
+It should be emphasized that the knowledge gained about the orebody from new data may be used to update the geological structure \cite{leung2020mos,leung2021bayesian} (for example, mineralization boundaries) and the uncertainty information provided by a probabilistic model can influence decisions (for example, modify the blast procedure \cite{klerkx2021apcom}/hole spacing in the current/next bench).
 Holes are loaded and charged with explosives.
 Blasting fragments the rock in preparation for digging.
 Excavation \circled{5} and transportation of ore and waste material to various stockpiles or dumps \circled{6} constitute major logistics operations in an open-pit mine.
 Following blasting, the broken material must be excavated and transported for downstream processing.
 The term ``load-haul cycles'' is often used to refer to the transfer of material from a pit to the back of trucks using excavators, face shovels or front-end loaders, and moving from a source to another destination.
-These are heavy machineries.
-Haul trucks can weigh over 300t and carry a 190-240t payload.
-Thus, safe operation is paramount as any collision or incidents can have dire consequences. \arman{Mine safety is becoming an increasingly important issue as more automated fleets enter into mining operations.
+These are heavy machines.
+Haul trucks can carry a 360t payload, with a kerb weight over 250t.
+Thus, safe operation is paramount as any collision or incidents can have dire consequences.
+Mine safety is becoming an increasingly important issue as more automated fleets enter into mining operations.
 Safety incidents (including near-misses) are reviewed by mining companies and/or investigated by government regulators.
-The risks to human life are partially offset by having fewer personnel working in potentially hazardous parts of the mine.}
+The risks to human life are partially offset by having fewer personnel working in potentially hazardous parts of the mine.